 Elementwise addition of

-, i.e.
+b, i.e.

-a[i] + b[i]
+a[i] + b[i].

 FGraphNode *fsub_g(FGraphNode *a, FGraphNode *b)